benjamingreenberg/issue-bot/README.md

 The Table should have the following characteristics

+* Source
-* Source: Drive
+  * *Create table from*: Drive
-* File format: Google Sheet
-* Select Drive URI: The URL of the Sheet, which you get by opening it and copy/pasting the URL in the address bar.
+  * *Select Drive URI*: The URL of the Sheet, which you get by opening it and copy/pasting the URL in the address bar.
 It should look something like `https://docs.google.com/spreadsheets/d/XXXXX/edit#gid=XXXXX`
+  * *File format*: Google Sheet
+* Destination
+  * *Table*: whatever you want, but I prefer lowercase letters/numbers, and words separated by underscores instead of spaces
+* Schema
   * Add four fields to the table that correspond to the columns in the Sheet.
-They should be in the same order they are in the Sheet, have the data type of String, and be Nullable
+They should be in the same order they are in the Sheet, have the data type of String, and be Nullable.
+You can do it manually, or toggle on *Edit as text*, and copy paste this:
-  * short_code
-  * description
-  * response
+    ```
+    short_code:STRING,
+    description:STRING,
+    response:STRING,
+    list_response:STRING
+    ```
-  * list_response
+* *Advanced options*
-* Click Advanced options and set *Header rows to skip* to 1
+    * *Header rows to skip*: 1

 Click the *Create table button* when done.